pkiluke/githublog/2024/12/post-quantum-cryptography.md

 - Quantum vulnerability diagnosis
   - inventory of cryptographic primitives and protocols
   - identify data and communication channels protected
+  - conduct (quantum) risk assessment (is it urgent to migrate to PQC?)
 - Planning
 - Execution